 To select the right gym staff, you must have an efficient process of interviewing the prospective staff members.
 Here are some of the steps which you should take before, during and, after the interview;

 Before interviewing, there are two significant steps which you should consider.
 These steps include creating a perfect job description and, selecting only the most promising candidates.

 To create a perfect job description, you must highlight all the requirements that you need for a specific job type.
 Make sure that you set out the relevant academic, experience and, professional qualifications.
-You should also specify the key objectives which the prospective gym staff has to fulfill in the job description.
+You should also specify the key objectives which the prospective candidate has to fulfill in the job description.